ivanreyes30/github-issues/README.md

 2. Update the `.env` file with the `VITE_CLIENT_ID` and `VITE_CLIENT_SECRET` values obtained from the API.

-3. Execute `npm install` to install dependencies.

-4. Run `npm run dev` to start the development server.

-5. Access the development server to `http://web.git.dev.com:5173`
+3. Access the development server to `http://web.git.dev.com:5173`